mkatychev/darkroom/README.md

 * Added hidden variable support, hidden variables are defined with a leading underscore: `${_HIDDEN}`
 * Added `dark version` command
-* moved common parameters into the main `dark` command to be shared accross subcommands
+* moved common parameters into the main `dark` command to be shared across subcommands

 #### SOPS example: